Man accused of pushing woman to death held after police encounter in Lucknow | Law-Order

 Sufiyan, the man accused of pushing to death a 19-year-old woman, was arrested on Friday in a police encounter here during which he was shot in the leg, a senior police official said.

-Dubagga Station House Officer (SHP) Sukhvir Singh Bhadauriya told PTI, ''Sufiyan was arrested in an encounter at around 1 pm.
-He suffered a bullet injury on his right feet.
-He has been admitted to King George's Medical University (KGMU).''
+Dubagga Station House Officer (SHO) Sukhvir Singh Bhadauriya told PTI, ''Sufiyan was arrested in an encounter at around 1 pm.
+He suffered a bullet injury on his right foot.
+He has been admitted to the King George's Medical University (KGMU).''
 He also informed that a reward of Rs 25,000 was announced for the information leading to Sufiyan's arrest.

+Later, speaking to reporters, the victim's mother said, ''We are relieved following his (Sufiyan's) arrest.
+He should be given capital punishment, and stringent laws should be made so that such incidents do not take place.
+Overall, we are satisfied with the police action.''
+She also said that since Sufiyan's family is also involved (in the crime committed by him), action should be initiated against them as well. ''They were always exerting pressure to go for 'nikaah' (marriage),'' she said.

+The deceased's sister also demanded that action be initiated against the family members of Sufiyan.

+The aunt of the young woman demanded that Sufiyan be given capital punishment. ''She lost her life, as she did not adopt Sufiyan's religion (Islam),'' the aunt said.

-The family members of the young woman have alleged the accused Sufiyan, who is in his early 20s, was forcing her to convert to Islam.
+The family members of deceased have alleged the accused Sufiyan, who is in his early 20s, was forcing her to convert to Islam.

 ''The girl and the accused were neighbours and he was trying to befriend her.
 Their families were against this friendship,'' Mordia had earlier said.